Ireland '23 - Day 8, 9 & 10 - Ring of Kerry II - Portmagee, Kenmare, Killarney & train to Dublin

 view from hotel room in Killarney |

-On day 10, a cold & sunny Sunday, at 12:30 pm, I boarded a non-stop train to Dublin, and saw a lot of empty fields with horses and trees arrayed in fall colors.
+On day 10, a cold & sunny Sunday, at 12:30 pm, I boarded a non-stop train to Dublin, and during the next three hours saw a lot of empty fields with horses and trees arrayed in fall colors.

 An older Irish woman came slowly through our car trying to locate her husband and passengers were laughing at some of her caustic comments, but as soon as she found him, she became silent.